Code-Screen/Code-Screen.github.io/docs/results.md

 We do this to help you speed up the process of reviewing a submission, and make this workflow as close as possible to how you review your colleagues' code internally.

+Once you click on one of the issue rows, you will be brought to the corresponding line of code on `GitHub`.

 ### Test Run Output

 This section gives you access to the full output log file that was generated when we built the candidate's submission (compiled the code, ran the unit test cases, etc.).